MicrosoftEdge/WebView2Feedback/specs/ExtendedProcessFailedEventArgs.md

-Title
+Code integrity failure source module path
 ===

 # Background
-Code integrity is a feature of Windows that verifies the authenticity and integrity of the code that runs on the system.
+[Windows Code Integrity](https://learn.microsoft.com/en-us/mem/intune/user-help/you-need-to-enable-code-integrity) is a feature that verifies the integrity of the code that runs on the system.
 It helps protect it from malware, tampering, and unauthorized changes.
-Code integrity checks the digital signatures of the files that are loaded into memory, and prevents any file that does not have a valid signature from running in WebView2.
-We are extending ProcessFailedEventArgs with BlockedFile property which caused webview2 process to exit with code STATUS_INVALID_IMAGE_HASH.
+Code integrity checks the digital signatures of the files that are loaded into memory, and prevents any file that does not have a valid signature from running in WebView2 process.
+We are extending ProcessFailedEventArgs with FailureSourceModulePath property which caused webview2 process to exit with code STATUS_INVALID_IMAGE_HASH.

 # Examples